John Vaughan (British Army officer, died 1795): Fourth Anglo-Dutch War

 Vaughan served in the West Indies from 1779 until 1782, taking a leading part in Rodney's Capture of St Eustatius in 1781, a successful campaign aimed at neutralizing the Dutch port used to store and ship supplies to the American colonists during their Revolutionary War.

-Later in the year he was accused of embezzling the property confiscated at St Eustatius, and was forced to defend himself against Burke's attack in Parliament, stating that he had not profited by a shilling and had always acted in the national interest.
-He was promoted to Lieutenant General in 1782.
+Later in the year he was accused of embezzling the property confiscated at Sint Eustatius, and was forced to defend himself against Edmund Burke's attack in Parliament, stating that he had not profited by a shilling and had always acted in the national interest.
+He was promoted to lieutenant-general in 1782.

 Later life

 In 1792, he was appointed a Knight of the Bath (KB).
 In 1795, he was again assigned to command in the Leeward Islands, but died later that year at Martinique.
+Just before Vaughan’s death he sanctioned the first iterations of the West India Regiments, founded using hired slave soldiers.